 Motion control shoes are designed to provide maximum support and stability for runners and walkers who experience severe overpronation.
 These shoes feature a stiffer midsole and additional support structures, like medial posts, that help control excessive inward rolling of the foot during the gait cycle.

-By offering enhanced arch support and a firmer heel counter, motion-control shoes help maintain proper alignment and reduce the risk of injury, making them an ideal choice for individuals needing extra stability.
+By providing improved arch support and a more rigid heel counter, motion-control shoes facilitate proper alignment and decrease the likelihood of injury, making them an excellent option for those requiring additional stability.

 Stability